Other Names for this Disease

 - Acute inflammatory demyelinating polyradiculoneuropathy peripheral nervous system.
-Symptoms of this disorder include muscle weakness, numbness, and tingling sensations, which can increase in intensity until the muscles cannot be used at all.
-Usually Guillain-Barre syndrome occurs a few days or weeks after a person has had symptoms of a viral infection.
+Symptoms include muscle weakness, numbness, and tingling sensations, which can increase in intensity until the muscles cannot be used at all.
+Usually Guillain-Barré syndrome occurs a few days or weeks after symptoms of a viral infection.
 Occasionally, surgery or vaccinations will trigger the syndrome.
-It remains unclear why only some people develop Guillain-Barre syndrome.
-There is no cure for Guillain-Barre syndrome, but treatments such as plasma exchange (plasmapheresis) and high dose immunoglobulins may reduce the severity and duration of symptoms.
+It remains unclear why only some people develop Guillain-Barré syndrome but there may be a genetic predisposition in some cases.
+Diagnosed patients should be admitted to a hospital for early treatment.
+There is no cure for Guillain-Barré syndrome, but treatments such as plasma exchange (plasmapheresis) and high dose immunoglobulins may reduce the severity and duration of symptoms.
 Recovery can take as little as a few days to as long as a few years.
-About 30% of those with Guillain-Barre syndrome have residual weakness.
-A small number may suffer a relapse many years after the initial attack.Guillain-Barre syndrome is a rare disorder in which the body's immune system attacks part of the
+About 30% of those with Guillain-Barré syndrome have residual weakness.
+A small number may suffer a relapse many years after the initial attack.Guillain-Barré syndrome is a rare disorder in which the body's immune system attacks part of the

 - Guillain-Barré Syndrome Fact Sheet.
 National Institute of Neurological Disorders and Stroke Web site.
 April 29, 2015; http://www.ninds.nih.gov/disorders/gbs/detail_gbs.htm.

 - Genetics Home Reference (GHR) contains information on Guillain-Barre syndrome.
 This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.